azothjs/azoth/README.md

-# 💎 diamond
+# 💎 azoth

 * [Install and Build](#install-and-build)
 * [Developer Guide](#developer-guide)

 ## Install and Build

-You need both the `diamond-ui` runtime and some form of the compiler to run diamond.
+You need both the `azoth` runtime and some form of the compiler to run azoth.

 ### Runtime Install

 ```
-> npm install diamond-ui -S
+> npm install azoth -S
 ```

 ### Build Install and Config